LLM Trainer: Automated Robotic Data Generation via Demonstration Augmentation using LLMs: Introduction

 Our method for LLM-based data generation has two main steps: First, the LLM annotates the human demonstration, identifying keyframes (timesteps that are important inflection points for the task), listing relevant objects at each keyframe, and explaining the relationship between the robot and these objects.
 Second, the LLM uses this annotation, along with an initial observation of a newly initialized scene, to determine how the robot's pose should be adjusted at each keypoint.
 Because the first step of this process does not require information from the new scene, we can reuse these annotations, saving compute cost and opening the door for optimization.
 By employing a multi-armed bandit-based method, we are able to optimize the demo annotation step, improving data generation success rate by 2-3 times.

 Once the data generation process is complete, we can use the generated data to train imitation learning agents.
-Additionally, thanks to our annotation optimization process, we develop a highly effective LLM-based feed-forward policy during data generation.
-In addition to serving as a viable agent on its own, we show that this feed-forward policy, when combined with the feedback agent, can form an effective ensembled policy, combining the long-horizon planning and generalizability of LLMs with the feedback control of imitation learning.
+Additionally, thanks to our annotation optimization process, we develop a highly effective LLM-based feedforward policy during data generation.
+In addition to serving as a viable agent on its own, we show that this feedforward policy, when combined with the feedback agent, can form an effective ensembled policy, combining the long-horizon planning and generalizability of LLMs with the feedback control of imitation learning.

-This work has three main contributions: \begin{itemize} \item An LLM-based data generation method which can autonomously generate data using only a single, unannoted demonstration and a short (one sentence) description of the task. \item A multi-armed bandit-based optimization method which significantly improves demo generation success rate, allowing our method to outperform baselines that rely on expert annotations. \item An ensembling strategy to combine a learned IL policy with the optimized LLM-based feedforward controller developed during data collection. \end{itemize}
+This work has three main contributions: \begin{itemize} \item An LLM-based data generation method that autonomously generates data using only a single, unannotated demonstration and a short (one sentence) description of the task. \item A multi-armed bandit based optimization method which significantly improves demo generation success rate, allowing our method to outperform baselines that rely on expert annotations. \item An ensembling strategy to combine a learned IL policy with the optimized LLM-based feedforward controller developed during data collection. \end{itemize}

+\textbf{Terminology Note:} The models used in this work accept both text and image inputs.
+While such models are sometimes referred to as Vision Language Models (VLMs), we use the term LLM for consistency with prior literature.